v4nderstruck/master-thesis/PREP/proposals/thesis-proposal.md

 **Research Questions**

-In this thesis, we may explore the following research questions:
+We may explore the following research questions:

 - How can multi-modal transformers be trained in a vertical federated setting?
   - The initial paper derives good model performance from joint training of